A classical groupoid model for quantum networks: Foundations

 \firstparagraph{Graphical calculus.} We use a 2\-dimensional graphical calculus (see \autoref{fig:graphicalcalculusexample}(a)) to denote a 2\-morphism $\sigma$ in \GAf.
 This is the standard graphical calculus for 2\-categories~\cite{Selinger:2010}: objects \cat G, \cat H label the regions, morphisms $S,T: \cat G \hto \cat H$ label the wires, and 2\-morphisms $\sigma: S \hTo T$ label the vertices.
 We often drop the labels; also, white regions will always correspond to the trivial groupoid \cat 1 with one morphism.

 Stacking these pictures vertically performs composition of spans, stacking them horizontally performs bimodule composition, and reflecting them about a horizontal axis corresponds to the dagger operation of Definition~\ref{def:spandagger}.
-In fact, \GAf is a \textit{dagger pivotal 2\-category}~\cite[Section 2.1]{Carqueville:2016}, giving immense freedom in the graphical calculus: one may reflect, rotate and deform parts of the pictures arbitrarily (holding the boundaries fixed), preserving equality.
+In fact, \GAf is a \textit{dagger pivotal 2\-category}~\cite[Section 2.1]{Carqueville:2016}, giving immense freedom in the graphical calculus: one may reflect, rotate and deform the pictures arbitrarily (holding the boundaries fixed), and these manipulations preserve equality of the diagram.
 For example, since the images of \autoref{fig:graphicalcalculusexample}(a) and (b) are deformations of each other with constant boundary, they represent equal 2\-morphisms.